InsperML/inspertorchaudio/README.md

 ## Developer

+### Onboarding

+#### 0. Install the `uv` package management tool:

+  pip install uv

+(or: browse to the [Astral website](https://docs.astral.sh/uv/getting-started/installation) and choose another installation method)

+#### 1. Clone the repository:

+  git clone git@github.com:InsperML/inspertorchaudio.git

+#### 2. Syncronize and activate the environment

+  cd inspertorchaudio
+  uv sync
+  source .venv/bin/activate

+#### 3. Configure .env

+  cp .env_template .env

+After that, change the value of `DATA_DIR` to `"/mnt/data/inspertorchaudio/"` (or your favourite data location).

+Optionally, just create a new `.env` file:

+  echo DATA_DIR = "/mnt/data/inspertorchaudio/" > .env

+#### 4. Tun tests to make sure everything works

+  pytest -s

+Everything should work.

+If it is the first time you are using the data directory, some small datasets will automatically be downloaded.
+This should take between one and ninety minutes, depending on your connection speed.

 ### Coding rules and style

 We are mostly following the Google Style Guide for Python (<https://google.github.io/styleguide/pyguide.html>), but we are not using `pylint` anymore, we are switching to `ruff`.